jara001/f1tenth-rules/rules_v3.md

 **ADD MORE CLEAR DEFINITIONS**

-- Car
+- Team: A unit of people attending the competition.
+- Team Member: A member of the team.
+Each person can belong to only one team during the competition.
+- Car: Vehicle used in the competition, assembled according to the Vehicle specification.
+Each team must have their own car.
+- Kill-switch: A method to remotely and immediately stop the car.
 - Hardware list: List of components that the car is composed of.
 All parts of the Vehicle specification must be addressed along with additional sensors.
-- Track: Space where we drive, muhehe
+- Track: Delimited area used for racing.
+- Track section: Part of the track along its centerline spanning across the whole width.
+- Session: Block of specific competition part.
 - Heat: Single instance of n-teams racing on the track.
 A race can be composed on multiple heats.
-- Session: Block of specific competition part.
-- Touching
-- Crashing
-- Track section: Centerline based...?
-- Whistle<!--: LOUD!?-->
-- Overtakes?
-- Track section
-- Penalties:
+- Touching: Moving an object by less than 5 cm.
+- Crashing: Moving an object by 5 cm or more.
+When interacting with another car, crashing means significantly changing its expected trajectory.
+- Overtake: Act of bypassing opponent car by at least half of its length.
-- Violations: Rules that result into warnings?
+- Penalties: Penalties result into minor punishments for not adhering to the rules.
+- Violations: Major infringements of the rules.
 - Warning: Issued for violating the rules.
 Three warnings may lead to disqualification from the competition.
-- Disqualification.
+- Disqualification: Revoking the ability to attend the competition.
+- Whistle: Sound signal to raise teams' attention.
+Used during the race to highlight important event.
+May be accompanied with flags.
-- Flags: When flags are used during the competition, their meaning is as follows:
+- Flags: Visual signal to the teams.
+May be accompanied with whistles.
+When flags are used during the competition, their meaning is as follows:
     - Checkered flag: A flag is raised if the team is on the last lap.
 The flag is dropped and then waved when the team finishes and wins the current round.
     - Red flag: A flag is raised if a race-stopping car crash occurs.
 The flag is dropped after all cars are stopped, and the team representatives are allowed to approach the track. ~~After the crash is resolved by the stewards, the flag is dropped and the race resumes.~~ <!--NAMING_CONSISTENCY: steward-->
-    - Yellow flag: A flag is raised if the team is warned for a rule violation.
+    - Yellow flag: A flag is raised if the team is warned for a rule violation. _This should be, e.g., slow speed section._
     - Black flag: A flag is raised if the team is disqualified.
 The flag is dropped after the disqualified team stops the car and leaves the track.
-The opponent is allowed to continue the race till completion of the set number of laps.
+The opponent is allowed to continue the race.
-    - Green flag: Optional - raised to signal that the race is safe to continue.
+    - Green flag: A flag is raised to signal that the race is safe to continue.
 The flag is dropped after the race resumes.
-    - Blue flag: Optional - used during open testing to indicate that a team needs to let another team pass.
+    - Blue flag: A flag is raised during open testing to indicate that a team needs to let another team pass.
-    - The steward holds the black flag in each hand, one for each team. <!--Point flags to the side of the team-->
-- Team
-- Team Member

 ## Vehicle specifications
-_Note: I omit classes as ICRA 2025 removed them.
-I think that it currently makes sense._

 Each vehicle will be inspected during the competition whether it meets the specified criteria.
 In case the criteria are not met, the vehicle is not allowed to be used in the competition.